Guitar/Bass/Ukulele Online Lessons Now Available

 Rhian - Full-Time Tutor

 Rhian has been teaching at Steel Town Music since 2011.
 He's our all-rounder; teaching guitar, bass and ukulele.
-He first picked up the bass guitar aged 12, began gigging at age 14 and has gone on to perform across the UK and Europe with fellow tutors Matt and Mitch.
+He first picked up the bass guitar aged 12, began gigging at age 14 and has gone on to perform across the UK and Europe with Matt.